Lucky2114/UML2Netbeans/README.md

 # UML2Netbeans

 This Programm converts UML-Classdiagrams into a Neatbeans Project using only an image of the class.
 Warning!
 I made this Converter based on the Class Diagrams we get from our School (BBB IT-School).
-Using your own or other Class Diagrams is experimental and may not succeed.
+Using your own or other Class Diagrams is experimental and may not work.

 This Converter is very basic.